r3dg0d/SIVA/README.md

 - Make SIVA Appstore once it's ready for consumers.
 - Add Health-Kit to track health data
 - Add voice calls / VOIP
+- Add Video Calls / Discord / Skype
 - test each piece of code thouroughly.
+- Make Video Spy Glasses with parts from alibaba for use with Chambers-Secure server.